MOU timelines & procedures, including COVID requirements.

-Be sure to allow at least a week for us to review a proposed MOU & identify any needed revisions - before sending you the PDF for signatures.
+Be sure to allow at least a week for us to review a proposed MOU & identify any needed revisions - before we send you the PDF for signatures.

-- Before you get started: be sure to check with the appropriate SFUSD contact to clarify your services, proposed locations and other details.
+- Before you get started: check with the appropriate SFUSD contact to clarify your services, proposed locations and other details.

 - See below for detailed information about requirements and navigating the MOU process.

 How does it work?
-See FAQs and other resources!
+See FAQs, deadlines and other resources!

-Before you get started: be sure to check with the appropriate SFUSD contact to clarify your services, proposed locations and other details.
+Before you get started: check with the appropriate SFUSD contact to clarify your services, proposed locations and other details.

 - Our Step by Step Guide provides instructions, examples and screenshots that walk you through the process.

-- See the Top Five Reasons MOUs Are Delayed - and some tips to avoid the # 1 Challenge
+- See the Top Five Reasons MOUs Are Delayed - and some tips to avoid these issues

 - This infographic shows the process from getting started through approval by the Board of Education.

 - Confirm the timeline & deadlines for submitting MOUs for Board of Education approval.
+Note that the Board of Education meets only once each month from January - June 2023.
 Be sure to allow at least a week for your proposed MOU to be reviewed and revised as needed, before we send you the PDF ready for signatures.